SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```

 ## Incorporating (differential) equations into reaction network models
 Some models cannot be purely described as reaction networks.
-E.g. consider the growth of a cell, where the rate of change in cell's volume depends on some growth factor.
-Here, the cell's volume would be described by a normal equation.
+E.g. consider the growth of a cell, where the rate of change in the cell's volume depends on some growth factor.
+Here, the cell's volume would be described by a normal ODE.
 Such equations can be incorporated into a model using the `@equations` option.
-Here, we create a model where a growth factor ($G$) is produced and degraded at a linear rates, and the rate of change in cell volume ($V$) os linear to the amount of growth factor:
+Here, we create a model where a growth factor ($G$) is produced and degraded at a linear rates, and the rate of change in cell volume ($V$) is linear in the amount of growth factor:
 ```@example eqs1
 using Catalyst #hide
 rn = @reaction_network begin